*This article should be read in conjunction with our earlier article on integration. Its language and examples are

 from a core lump of clay.

 The ‘centre’, consisting of one’s personal humanity, is the function of the central building.
 The building, as

-such, would be one’s encasing self hood.
-Immediately adjacent to this and to some extent but not fully
+such, would be one’s selfhood.
+Immediately adjacent to this and to some extent but not fully encircling it

 would be the building or structure we call the nuclear family.
 In many cases this is a building of some

 considerable significance, but not for example in the case of an orphan.
 The extended family forms